Harry Kesten (1931-2019), a personal and scientific tribute: Scientific work

-One of the earliest papers in the now fashionable field of \emph{random matrices} is \cite{MR121828} by Furstenberg and Kesten, written by two Princeton instructors in 1958--59.
+One of the earliest papers in the now important field of \emph{random matrices} is \cite{MR121828} by Furstenberg and Kesten, written by two Princeton instructors in 1958--59.
 They were motivated by the 1954 work of Bellman, studying the asymptotic behavior of the product of $n$ independent, random $2 \times2$ matrices, and they derived substantial extensions of Bellman's results.
 This now classical paper \cite{MR121828} has been very influential and is much cited, despite having proved unwelcome at the authors' first choice of journal.
+It deals with products of random matrices, in contrast to most of the modern theory which is directed towards spectral properties.

 Consider a stationary sequence $X_1,X_2,\dots$ of random $k \times k$ matrices, and let